OfficeDev/office-js-docs/reference/excel/worksheetdeactivatedeventargs.md

-# WorksheetDeactivatedEvent Object (JavaScript API for Excel)
+# WorksheetDeactivatedEventArgs Object (JavaScript API for Excel)

 Provides information about the worksheet that raised the Deactivated event.